 Here are five exercises to help you prevent shoulder injury and overuse injuries.

 - Horizontal abduction—While standing, raise your arms in front of you at shoulder level.
 Using a band, stretch the band out to the side of your body while keeping your arms at shoulder level.
+Squeeze your shoulder blades together as you pull your arms apart making a ‘T’ with your arms perpendicular to your body.

 When to Seek Treatment for Your Injury